Modern Church produces a range of publications to help you keep up to date with contemporary thought in liberal theology, including:

 Keith Ward is at present Professorial Research Fellow at Heythrop College, London.
 He was formerly Regius Professor of Divinity at Oxford, and before that Dean of Trinity Hall, Cambridge.
 He is a Fellow of the British Academy, and a Canon and Emeritus Student of Christ Church, Oxford.
 He has written a number of books, including a five-volume Comparative Theology (each volume entitled 'Religion and...'), and books on philosophy, ethics, and issues in science and religion.

-Linda Woodhead is Professor of Sociology of Religion at Lancaster University.
+Linda Woodhead is Professor of Sociology of Religion at Lancaster University and President of Modern Church.
 Her main interest is in documenting and analysing religious change in modern societies, relating it to wider social changes, and thinking through practical and political implications.
 She has carried out empirical research in Britain, the USA, India and parts of Europe, and written about Christianity, spirituality, neo-Hinduism and Islam in Europe.